IvanoLauriola/MKLpy/docs/proj_kernet.md

 The second part of the ensemble can be easily implemented with MKLpy, whereas the first part, i.e. the training of the neural network, depends on external libraries, such as [Tensorflow](https://www.tensorflow.org/), [Pytorch](https://pytorch.org/), or [Keras](https://keras.io/).

 We show in the following a complete example of KerNET when using Keras as neural networks library.
-In the example, we use a simple multilayer feed forward dense neural network for simplicity.
+In the example, we use a simple multilayer feed-forward dense neural network.
 However, the same approach can be applied to any possible neural network.

 ```python
 from keras.models import Sequential, Model